zowe/community/Project Management/PI Planning/21PI3 Planning/Zowe Explorer Squad - 21PI3 Objectives (July 2021 to October 2021).md

   - Update the course to add the VSCode CICS plugin
   - Install CICS in the zCOBOL system
 - [Stretch] Publish the CICS plugin to VSCode Marketplace.

+## Risks
+- Validation of the conformance criteria
+- Unexpected High Priority issues from ZE vNext - OWNED

+## Dependencies
+- CLI Squad
+- On-boarding Squad
+- CICS VSCode: Implementation of the profileCache for other Profile types

+### Confidence Vote Avg: 4.0